 What is depreciation?

 Depreciation is the natural wear and tear that occurs to a building and the assets within it over time.
 The Australian Taxation Office (ATO) allows owners of any income producing properties (including warehouses) and businesses to claim a tax deduction for this wear and tear.

 Warehouse depreciation deductions

 Warehouse depreciation deductions can be claimed for the wear and tear of the building structure via a capital works deduction, and for the plant and equipment assets contained within the property.

 Also known as building write-off, these deductions are available for the depreciation of the building’s structure and are based on the historical construction costs of the building and any items fixed permanently to the building.
-Examples include the bricks, mortar and walls.
+Examples include the bricks, windows, doors and walls.

 When assessing capital works deductions commercial warehouses can fall into two ATO classifications.

 The first is as a “building intended to be used on completion for non-residential purposes such as a shop or office”.
-Investors in this category can claim eligible capital works deductions if construction commenced after 19 July 1982 at a rate of 2.5 per cent or 4 per cent, depending on the year of construction.
+Investors in this category can claim eligible capital works deductions if construction commenced after 19 July 1982 at a rate of 2.5 per cent or 4 per cent, depending on the actual date of construction.